-The CleanupForRestart method will be called when the plugin's main run method exits, a single time.
-This allows you a place to perform any additional cleanup that might be necessary before attempting to reinitialize the plugin.
-After this, the runner will repeatedly call the plugin's Init method until it initializes successfully.
+A plugin that implements this interface will not trigger shutdown should it fail while hekad is running.
+The Cleanup-ForRestart method will be called when the plugins' main run method exits, a single time.
+Then the runner will repeatedly call the plugins Init method until it initializes successfully.
 It will then resume running it unless it exits again at which point the restart process will begin anew.

-2.11.5 Custom Plugin Config Structs
+2.10.5 Custom Plugin Config Structs